SOS Fob for NHS lone workers

 It is vital to train lone workers about their health and safety.
 Employers can provide appropriate conflict resolution training to helps identify, prevent, manage, and de-escalate potentially violent situations and clinically related challenging behaviour.

 Our job is to provide complete training in the use of all our devices and features to ensure workers get the best possible protection.
 Safe Hub can be the first line of defence should conflicts get out of hand, or situations become unmanageable.

 And by making Safe Hub part of everyday safety practice, we ensure healthcare employers get genuine value for investment.

 There are useful resources for lone workers in the health and care sector.
 As well as general advice from the Health and Safety Executive, it’s worth referring to the NHS Standard Contract to understand the importance of health and safety in the sector.

 The Royal College of Nursing (RCN) has produced comprehensive guidance providing resources and tools to assist nursing staff who work alone.

 Unison has also produced a useful guide to lone working for safety representatives in the sector.

-Our deployment at the Essex Partnership University NHS Foundation Trust (EPUT) was secured through the NHS Supply Chain Framework.
+Lone Worker Solutions is particularly privileged to work in partnership with the NHS Supply Chain Framework, which simplifies the procurement process for our Safe Hub apps and devices.
+Our deployment at the Essex Partnership University NHS Foundation Trust (EPUT) was secured through the Framework.
 Covering a range of lone workers, including mental health and community teams, we’ve supplied EPUT with the SOS Fob and Safe Hub App for smartphones to provide maximum coverage.